Skip to main content

 The Cardano platform has been designed from the ground up and verified by an industry-leading combination of top engineers and academic experts in the fields of blockchain and cryptography.
 It has a strong focus on sustainability, scalability, and transparency.
 It is a fully open source project that aims to deliver an inclusive, fair, and resilient infrastructure for financial and social applications on a global scale.
 One of its primary goals is to bring reliable, secure financial services to those people who do not currently have access.

 Cardano has been designed with security as one of its founding principles.
 It is written in Haskell, a functional programming language.
 In a functional language like Haskell, building your system using pure functions is encouraged, which leads to a design where components are conveniently testable in isolation.
-Furthermore, advanced features of Haskell enable us to employ a whole range of powerful methods for ensuring correctness of the code, such as basing the implementation on formal and executable specifications, extensive property-based testing, and running tests in simulation.
+Furthermore, advanced features of Haskell enable employing a whole range of powerful methods for ensuring the correctness of the code, such as basing the implementation on formal and executable specifications, extensive property-based testing, and running tests in simulation.